Skip to content

 Prussian blue (iron(III) hexacyanoferrate(II)).
 Introduced in 1704, Prussian blue is the first modern synthetic pigment.
 It is identified by FTIR through the characteristic cyanide stretching vibration at 2080-2090 cm-1, a region free of interference from most other paint components.
 SEM-EDS shows iron as the sole heavy-metal signal.
 Its appearance in a questioned paint chip dates the source to post-1704 and provides one of the sharpest minimum-age markers available to a forensic paint analyst.

-Paint evidence is used in forensic casework across every jurisdiction, but the protocols governing collection, analysis, and reporting vary.
-Three major forensic-science bodies have published paint-analysis guidelines: SWGMAT in the United States, ENFSI EPG in Europe, and the RCMP Canadian guidelines underpinning PDQ.
+Paint evidence is used across every jurisdiction, but the protocols governing collection, analysis, and reporting differ.
+Three major bodies have published paint-analysis guidelines: SWGMAT in the United States, ENFSI EPG in Europe, and the RCMP guidelines underpinning PDQ.

 In the United States, the Scientific Working Group for Materials Analysis (SWGMAT) published the Forensic Paint Analysis and Comparison Guidelines in 2000 (revised periodically under OSAC guidance).
 These guidelines specify a four-stage comparison sequence: physical characteristics (colour, texture, layer count), microscopic examination (stereomicroscopy and comparison microscopy), microspectroscopic analysis (FTIR, Raman), and elemental/chemical analysis (SEM-EDS, Py-GC-MS).
-The guidelines align with ASTM International standards, including ASTM E2937 for paint characterisation by Py-GC-MS. Under the Daubert standard (Daubert v.
+The guidelines align with ASTM International standards, including ASTM E2937 for paint characterisation by FTIR (infrared spectroscopy) and ASTM E3296 for forensic polymer examination by Py-GC-MS. Under the Daubert standard (Daubert v.
 Merrell Dow Pharmaceuticals, 1993) and Kumho Tire Co. v.
 Carmichael (1999), paint-comparison testimony must demonstrate that the methodology is empirically validated, has a known error rate, and is subjected to peer review.
 The PCAST 2016 report on forensic feature-comparison methods did not specifically examine paint, but the principle of foundational validity applies.

 In the UK, the Association of Forensic Science Providers (AFSP) and its successor body, the Forensic Science Regulator (FSR), oversee paint casework conducted by accredited commercial providers (LGC Forensics, Cellmark).
 The Forensic Science Regulator Codes of Practice require ISO 17025 laboratory accreditation and uncertainty estimation for all quantitative measurements.
 UK courts assess expert evidence under the Criminal Procedure Rules (CrimPR) Part 19, which requires the expert to state the range of opinions on the issue and the basis for their own opinion.
 The case R v.
-Adams (Court of Appeal, 1996) addressed the framework for expert opinion on trace-evidence transfer in a broader context, and the principles apply to paint.
+Adams (Court of Appeal, 1996) addressed the admissibility and presentation of probabilistic expert evidence, specifically Bayesian statistical reasoning applied to DNA identification, and the principles on how juries should evaluate complex expert opinion extend to other expert evidence including trace materials.

 In India, paint casework in road-traffic fatality investigations under BNS 2023 § 106 is conducted by the Central Forensic Science Laboratory (CFSL), state FSLs, and, in some cases, the DFSS.
 The Bharatiya Sakshya Adhiniyam (BSA) 2023 § 39 (opinion of experts, replacing IEA § 45) governs expert testimony admissibility, requiring that the court be satisfied the expert is qualified and the opinion is relevant to the facts in issue.
 Unlike the Daubert framework, BSA 2023 does not impose a formal reliability-threshold test at the admissibility stage, leaving the weight of the opinion to the trial judge after cross-examination.
-Forensic scientists appearing as expert witnesses in Indian sessions courts are advised to document their methods explicitly and prepare for cross-examination on the reference database used and the comparison criteria applied.
+Expert witnesses in Indian sessions courts are expected to document methods explicitly and address cross-examination on the reference database and comparison criteria applied.

 In Canada, the RCMP laboratories conduct automotive paint comparisons using PDQ as the primary database tool.
 The PDQ system was developed at the RCMP Forensic Laboratory in Ottawa and remains the world's largest automotive paint database, with over 75,000 formulations from 1976 to present.
 RCMP paint-comparison opinions are expressed in a likelihood framework that aligns with the ENFSI FIRM (Forensic Intelligence and Reporting Model) approach to categorical or semi-quantitative reporting.